trzesniowskiszymon/TODO-s-WebApp/README.md

 ### Setup
 If u want to run this project you need to copy it to IntelliJ IDEA and run.
-Next step is migrate database with flyway by open terminal in IntelliJ and write `mvn flyway:migrate` and then open you H2 Database to check that everything works.
+Next step is migrate database with flyway by open terminal in IntelliJ and write `mvn flyway:migrate` and then run and open you H2 Database to check that everything works.You can also run it by `mvn jetty:run` in terminal.
 You need to run app and write in your browser in URL localhost:8080/h2-console and in JDBC URL field you need to paste your database URL.
 If H2 Database works good you can go to localhost:8080 and test your app by introducing yourself, select language and add your TODO's.

 ### Status